metabase/metabase-embedding-sdk-workshop-sample/README.md

    npm install @metabase/embedding-sdk-react@53-stable
    ```

 4. Start the frontend.
-It will be available at [http://localhost:5173](http://localhost:5173):
+You can view the app at [http://localhost:5173](http://localhost:5173).
+The app has some hints and helpful links to get you started.

    ```bash
    npm run dev